OpenSourceOV/scanner-image-capture-instructions/instructions.md

     ```

-    Remove the setMode command from the preScan section:
+    Don't forget to remove the setMode command from the preScan section:

     ```
     Func preScan()